libp2p/docs/content/guides/getting-started/browser-to-browser.md

 })
 ```

-The `createLibp2p` invokcation creates a libp2p peer which has its own associated key pair and PeerID with support for the WebTransport and WebRTC transports, as well as the [identify](TODO) protocol.
+The `createLibp2p` invocation creates a libp2p peer which has its own associated key pair and [Peer ID]({{< relref "/concepts/fundamentals/peers#peer-id" >}}) with support for the WebTransport and WebRTC transports, as well as the [identify protocol]({{< relref "/concepts/fundamentals/protocols#identify" >}}).
 It also uses noise for to ensure that all connections are encrypted.

 This is the the minimal configuration needed in order to establish a connection to the local bootstrapper.
 In the next step, you will use the frontend to connect to the bootstrapper.

-## Step 3: Connecting to a bootstrapper from a browser
+## Step 4: Connect to the bootstrapper from the browser

 In this step, you will connect the browser js-libp2p peer to the go-libp2p bootstrapper peer.